 In a paper to Mammal Review in 2014, a team led by David Everest report that 42% of the Red squirrels found dead on Anglesey they studied tested positive for adenovirus, noting that the first report of the virus in the UK came from Suffolk in 2001 and within a decade it had been found in Red populations in Cumbria, Wales, Scotland and Northern Ireland.
 Preliminary data suggest that wood mice (Apodemus sylvaticus) and other small rodents may have a role in transmitting adenovirus.
 Serological analysis of Greys in north Wales have found adenovirus, reovirus, rotavirus and Sendai virus, while 18 (37%) of 49 Isle of Wight Red squirrels autopsied by Vic Simpson and colleagues had Hepatozoon protozoa in their lungs.
 In 1974, Ian Keymer described how post-mortem analysis of a sickly Red squirrel found at Stanford, Norfolk in 1971 isolated the parainfluenza RS6 virus from its lungs; the same infection was suspected in second dead squirrel from the same county.

-Various other parasites, including mites (which may lead to mange), ticks, lice, ringworm fungus and bot flies have been documented, but such accounts appear rare in Britain.
+Various other parasites, including mites (which may lead to mange), ticks, lice, fungus (including ringworm) and bot flies have been documented, but such accounts appear rare in Britain.
+Both species appear susceptible to infection by yeast fungi (e.g. Candida), although I'm only aware of one record of a Red having died from such an infection - a yearling Red squirrel presented with a fatal infection of Candida albicans near Dundeer during July 2007.
 The flea Orchopaes howardi can be found on Grey squirrels, while Monopsyllus sciurorum and Tarapsylla octodecimdentata are found on Reds and very occasionally on Greys.
 In his 1974 veterinary pathology report to the Zoological Society of London, Ian Keymer described finding the tick Ixodes ricinus on wild Red and Grey squirrels, as well as intestinal coccidia most likely caused by the protozoa Eimeria in four Grey and one Red squirrel between 1971 and '72.

 During their study of squirrelpox in Reds and Greys from Ireland a team, led by Lisa Collins at Queen's University Belfast, noted that fleas were the most abundant parasite, found on 69% of Grey squirrels and 18% of Red squirrels sampled.
 Ticks (Ixodes ricinus) were present on 2% of Greys and 13% of Reds sampled, with mites observed only on Greys (3%).
 In The Eurasian Red Squirrel, Stefan Bosch and Peter Lurz note that various bacteria have been isolated from Red squirrels, listing Streptococcus, Staphylococcus, Corynebakterium, Veillonella, Propionibakterium and Francisella.
 They also make reference to malnutrition and various mineral deficiencies that can lead to metabolic bone disease and osteodystrophy (see: Food & Feeding: Bone-eating).